LairdCP/BLE_Gateway_Firmware/README.md

 ## Programming

-MG100 units with version 2.0.0 on installed on it must be upgraded via JTAG.
-Flashing over the air is not yet supported.
-To do this please consult the [MG100 Hardware Guide](https://connectivity-staging.s3.us-east-2.amazonaws.com/2020-08/CS-USER_GUIDE-MicroGateway%20v1_0.pdf) section 5.4.4 to learn how to connect the J-Link debugger to the board.
+The current FW version on production MG100 units is v2.0.0.
+This version currently only supports upgrading via JTAG.
+To do this please consult the MG100 Hardware Guide section 5.4.4 to learn how to connect the J-Link debugger to the board.

-MG100 units with version 3.x.y or greater support flashing over the air via mcumgr.
+For future MG100 units with version 3.x.y, or greater support, OTA programming will be possible via mcumgr.

 ## LTE-M and AWS